-As for listed companies, a recent trend is to classify the listed companies into different risk level and subject to differentiated supervision based on the classification results.
+It is worth noting that risk and compliance management has been a key management priority for centrally-governed enterprises for many years.
+And as for listed companies, a recent trend is to classify the listed companies into different risk levels and subject them to differentiated supervision based on the classification results.
 The listed companies are divided into four classes, namely highest risk, second highest risk, concern and normal, in accordance with the different degrees of risk and supervision priority.